vdwel/OSX-nrf51822-OTA-updater/README.md

 **Usage: ota.py -f hexfile**

+#Modify board library for OTA uploading with Arduino IDE

 You can even add the ota tool to your arduino ide by editing the file:
 /Library/Arduino15/packages/RedBearLab/hardware/nRF51822/1.0.6/platform.txt